National Blue Ribbon Commission for Onsite Non-potable Water Systems

 The National Blue Ribbon Commission advances best management practices to support the use of onsite non-potable water systems within individual buildings or at the local scale.
 We are committed to protecting public health and the environment, and sustainably managing water—now and for future generations.

-- Craft model state guidance and policy framework for distributed non-potable water programs.
-To foster a policy and regulatory environment that supports local implementation of onsite non-potable water programs, the commission will develop model state guidance and policies (e.g., water quality criteria, monitoring and reporting requirements, and operational and permitting strategies) based on risk-based science and research that protects public health and honors local context.
+- Craft guidance and frameworks for ONWS regulation.
+To foster a policy and regulatory environment that supports implementation of onsite non-potable water programs, the commission will develop guidance and model policies that establish a framework for water quality criteria, monitoring and reporting requirements, and operational and permitting strategies that are based on risk-based science and honor local context.

 - Develop case making resources for water utilities based on best practices and lessons learned in the design, development, integration, and operation of ONWS.
 Successful onsite non-potable water systems rely on a strong and supportive utility partner.
 We will capture promising strategies and lessons learned to demonstrate how utilities can use ONWS to meet their One Water goals.

 - Identify additional research needs in the field.
 The commission will identify and develop a research agenda to further advance the field of onsite non-potable water systems.